-(a) Have clearly indicated open and closed positions and rigidly secured stops to limit both extremes of rotation;

-- (b) shall be marked in a conspicuous place with the manufacturer's name or registered trademark; and - (c) Where in contact with material or atmosphere exterting a corrosive action, a corrosion resistant handle shall be utilized.
+- (a) Have clearly indicated open and closed positions and rigidly secured stops to limit both extremes of rotation. - (b) Gas Shutoff valves shall be marked in a conspicuous place with the manufacturer's name or registered trademark.

 5.06: Modifications to Chapter 6, Pipe Sizing